Geng Ding

-Kang Ding (康丁) or Geng Ding (庚丁) was a king of the Shang dynasty of China His given name is Xiao (嚣).
-He got his throne in the year of Jiawu (甲午) and his capital was at Yin (殷).
+Kang Ding (康丁) or Geng Ding (庚丁) was a king of the Shang dynasty of China.
+His given name is Xiao (嚣).
+He was enthroned in the year of Jiawu (甲午) and his capital was at Yin (殷).

-Reign disputes
+Reign

-Different sources suggest different lengths of reign for the king.
-Bamboo Annals suggest a 8-year reign.
-ZizhiTongjianwaiji(A supplement to the Zizhi Tongjian) and Tongzhi suggest a 6-year reign.
-The DiwangbenJi (帝王本紀) quoted in Tongzhi suggests a 11-year reign.
+Different sources suggest different reign lengths for Geng Ding.
+The Bamboo Annals suggest an 8-year reign.
+On the other hand, the Song dynasty Zizhi Tongjian Waiji (A supplement to the Zizhi Tongjian) and Tongzhi Encyclopedia suggest a 6-year reign.
+The Diwang Benji (帝王本紀) quoted in Tongzhi suggests a 11-year reign.

+Irrespective of reign dates, several oracle bones featuring inept handwriting have been dated to the reign of Geng Ding and Lin Xin, particularly from the diviner Peng.
+These typically consist of an individual copying an existing diviner's work (e.g. Those from Nan), having it checked, and repeating.
+This is among the earliest examples of Chinese education and literary training.